 URUGUAY is one of the smallest countries in South America and a popular vacation destination with more visitors per capita than any other country on the continent.
 Special attractions include museums, beaches, and outdoor markets.
 Most of the land is used for agriculture and livestock, and it is a world leader in cattle and wool production.
 It was the first South American country to give women the right to vote.
+The Laguna Garzon Bridge was designed to help drivers slow down.
 The country has UNESCO World Heritage Sites and Biosphere Reserves.
 Uruguay has 2 main regions - North & South.

 VENEZUELA is one of the most popular fishing areas in the world.
 Special attractions include cathedrals, palaces, beaches, parks, 3 World Heritage Sites, and the largest waterfall in the world - Angel Falls.
 The country also has the third largest river in South America - the Rio Orinoco.
 Morrocoy National Park in Venezuela includes about twenty uninhabited keys.
 The country produces one of the most sought after flavors of chocolate in the world - chuao.
 The country has UNESCO World Heritage Sites and Biosphere Reserves.
 Venezuela has many regions.